uccross/skyhookdm-pythonclient/README.md

-**Quick Start:**

-* Suppose that you have the Skyhook Cloudlab expeirment running.
+**Quick Start** (suppose that you have the Skyhook Cloudlab expeirment running):

-* Run the script of "[requirements.sh](https://github.com/uccross/skyhookdm-pythonclient/blob/master/requirements.sh)" to check and install dependencies and create the required ceph pool.
+* Run the script of "[setup.sh](https://github.com/uccross/skyhookdm-pythonclient/blob/master/setup.sh)" to check and install dependencies and create the required ceph pool.
-* Run "pip install skyhookdmpy" to install skyhookdmpy.
 * Logout the ssh session and login again.
 * Run the script of "[startup.sh](https://github.com/uccross/skyhookdm-pythonclient/blob/master/startup.sh)" and you're ready to go.